Zalman Baruch Melamed: Background

 He studied at Mercaz HaRav yeshiva for about a decade, teaching there as well.
-In 1978, he founded the Beit El yeshiva.
+In 1978, he founded the Beit El yeshiva, which became well known for its prestige and rigor.

 In 1988, Rabbi Melamed founded the Arutz Sheva radio station "to combat the 'negative thinking' and 'post-Zionist' attitudes so prevalent in Israel's liberal-left media".
 His wife Shulamit manages its day-to-day operations.

 He and his wife Shulamit have seven children.
 One is Rabbi Eliezer Melamed, the rabbi and rosh yeshiva of Har Bracha.
 Another is Rabbi Yehuda Melamed, who teaches in Yeshivat Hesder Ramat Gan.

 Opinions

 Visiting the Temple Mount

-On halachic grounds, Rabbi Melamed opposes the idea of both Jews and gentiles visiting the Temple Mount.
+On Halakhic grounds, Rabbi Melamed opposes the idea of both Jews and gentiles visiting the Temple Mount.